-In conclusion, this study finds that: 1) China's geology, seismology, geography, and population destruction suggest that DBD facilities will in all likelihood be mostly located in the northwest part of China, in areas such as the northern part of Gansu province.
+In conclusion, this study finds that: 1) China's geology, seismology, geography, and population destruction suggest that DBD facilities would in all likelihood be mostly located in the northwest part of China, in areas such as the northern part of Gansu province.
 This matches the potential locations that are already under consideration for geologic mined repositories for spent fuel and high-level wastes from reprocessing; 2) Unlike other nuclear energy countries, China will be experiencing very little pressure to lessen the burden of at-reactor (pool-type) spent fuel storage in the next three decades due to its young industry and relatively plentiful potential sites for geological repositories.
-China could use on-site/off-site dry storage facilities or the current and planned off-site wet storage facilities to meet storage demand, diminishing the impact of this issue on China's spent fuel management and nuclear waste program; 3) due to the possible economic benefits from DBD when compared to mined geological repositories for spent fuel and HLW, further study is desirable to further identify, explore, and reach a more detailed understanding of the relevant technical and economic issues associated with the development and use of DBD.
+China could use on-site/off-site dry storage facilities or current and planned off-site wet storage facilities to meet storage demand, diminishing the near-term impact of this issue on China's spent fuel management and nuclear waste program.
+Therefore, DBD seems less mature and attractive in China due to China's relatively plentiful potential sites for geological repositories, China's long-term reprocessing policies and DBD's relatively untested technologies; 3) Due to the possible economic benefits from DBD when compared to mined geological repositories for spent fuel and HLW, additional study is desirable to further identify, explore, and reach a more detailed understanding of the relevant technical and economic issues associated with the development and use of DBD.